Aurelian-C/React-Summary_App/src/markdowns/050__State_as_a_snapshot.md

 ## Setting state _triggers_ renders

-You might think of your UI as changing directly in response to the user event like a click.
-In React, it works a little differently from this mental model.
+_You might think of your UI as changing directly in response to the user event like a click.
+In React, it works a little differently from this mental model_.
 You know that ==**setting state requests a re-render** from React.
 This means that for an interface to react to the event, you need to *update the state*==.

 Let’s take a closer look at the relationship between state and rendering.